Stellar kinematics of dwarf galaxies from multi-epoch spectroscopy: application to Triangulum II: Lower limit on prior

 \section{Lower limit on $\log_{10}\sigma_v$ prior}

 From the virial theorem, we know that the mass contained within the half-light radius of a dwarf galaxy in virial equilibrium can be described by...

-Where $\sigma_v$ is the galaxy velocity dispersion and $G$ is the gravitational constant. $C$ is a proportionality constant.
+where $\sigma_v$ is the galaxy's velocity dispersion and $G$ is the gravitational constant. $C$ is a proportionality constant.
 Assuming that all of the mass is accounted for by the total stellar mass, the following relation becomes true.

-Where $\Upsilon$ is the stellar mass-to-light ratio and L is the total luminosity.
+where $\Upsilon$ is the stellar mass-to-light ratio and L is the total luminosity.
 Combining these, we can solve for $\sigma_v$.

-It is estimated that Tri~II has a total luminosity $L \sim 400 \rm~L_\odot$ and a half light radius $R_{1/2} \sim 34 \rm~pc$ \citep{Laevens2015}.
+It is estimated that Tri~II has a total luminosity $L \sim 400 \rm~L_\odot$ and a half-light radius $R_{1/2} \sim 34 \rm~pc$ \citep{Laevens2015}.
 Stellar mass to light ratios usually exist in the rage $\Upsilon \sim 0.5$ to $3.0 \rm~M_\odot~L_\odot^{-1}$ and the proportionality constant is in the range $C \sim 2$ to $4$.
 Taking the lower limit for $\Upsilon$ and the upper limit for $C$, we find that $\sigma_v$ can go as small as $0.05 \rm~km~s^{-1}$.
-This value will serves as the lower limit of our velocity dispersion prior and corresponds to a system where the dynamics are fully determined by visible matter.
+This value will serve as the lower limit of our velocity dispersion prior and corresponds to a system where the dynamics are fully determined by visible matter.